Shanghai hospital pays the price for China's COVID response - ExBulletin

 A d

-The city’s economic importance and advanced healthcare system have left authorities reluctant to impose strict and confident measures in the fight against any epidemics.
+The city’s economic importance and advanced healthcare system have left officials reluctant to impose strict measures and confident of fighting any outbreak.
 Additionally, Chinese leader Xi Jinping ordered China’s ongoing outbreaks to be controlled at minimum cost in mid-March, underscoring Beijing’s desire to protect the economy while curbing the virus.

 Shanghai has taken targeted measures, locking down individual office buildings, shopping malls and neighborhoods for 48 hours straight, while allowing life to continue as usual.